 We believe there is an opportunity to catalyse change within the community to see people find hope and be empowered to fulfil their potential, both in their practical day-to-day lives, and also through growing a relationship with Jesus.

-We are looking at the whole community to assess the assets that lie dormant, and to see the needs that families have.
-We want no-one to be invisible and that everyone has the chance of a fulfilled and hope-filled life.
+We are working with local positive 'change-makers' to look at the whole community, empowering people to access the assets that lie dormant, and to see and understand the needs that families have, to see the community transformed.
+We want no one to be invisible and that everyone has access to food, freedom, and forgiveness, the chance of a fulfilled and hope-filled life.

 Matumaini Rehabilitation Centre